unskript/Awesome-CloudOps-Automation/lists/runbook_CATEGORY_TYPE_IAM.md

-# Runbooks in CATEGORY_TYPE_IAM
+# Runbooks in IAM
-*AWS [Create a new AWS IAM User](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/Add_new_IAM_user.ipynb): AWS has an inbuilt identity and access management system known as AWS IAM.
+* AWS [Create a new AWS IAM User](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/Add_new_IAM_user.ipynb): AWS has an inbuilt identity and access management system known as AWS IAM.
 IAM supports the concept of users, group, roles and privileges.
 IAM user is an identity that can be created and assigned some privileges.
 This runbook can be used to create an AWS IAM User
-*AWS [Update and Manage AWS User permission](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/Update_and_Manage_AWS_User_Permission.ipynb): This runbook can be used Update and Manage AWS IAM User Permission
+* AWS [Update and Manage AWS User permission](https://github.com/unskript/Awesome-CloudOps-Automation/tree/master/AWS/Update_and_Manage_AWS_User_Permission.ipynb): This runbook can be used Update and Manage AWS IAM User Permission